 I want to share with you some of the fantastic learning that occurs in a typical VCE class at Pythagoras Greek School.
 I would like to illustrate to all readers that Greek schools can play an important role in children's education.
 I hope that readers not only attain some new insights, but more importantly, encourage siblings, sons, daughters, nieces, nephews, god-children, cousins (you get the picture) to attend Greek school.
 Even non-Greeks would benefit from attending.
 The English language contains 25 000 Greek words.
 There is no better way of improving one's English vocabulary than by learning Greek.

 We then begin our journey into the past and discover that the ancient Greek philosophers searched and contemplated the answer to this adorable, yet frightening question.
 One philosopher, in fact, not only offered a recipe for happiness, he guaranteed his students complete happiness if they followed a few simple steps.
-He is my favourite philosopher.
+He is one of the lesser known philosophers.
 His name was Epicurus.

 What are the first images that spring to mind when you think of pleasure?
 You might think of a Porsche, an opulent mansion, or limitless money.
 Imagine you had all three.
 Would you be happy?
 Maybe you would.
 However, it is possible to imagine that a fast car without a friend to show-it-off to would not make you happy; an opulent mansion without the time to enjoy it would not make you happy; and limitless money accompanied by high levels of stress and anxiety and no time to relax or contemplate the good life would also not make you happy.

 Not every type of pleasure will lead to happiness (or be sufficient for happiness) in the same way that not every type of medicine will lead to good health.
 If we assume that Epicurus is right, and that pleasure is indeed the goal of the happy life, then it would seem important to develop a clear understanding of the types of pleasure that will actually lead to happiness.